gotchoices/MyCHIPs/client/README.md

 cd mychips/clients
 ```

-Make sure you have one or more emulators (Virtual Devices) configured.
+Make sure you have one or more android emulators (Virtual Devices) configured.
 Then launch an instance of an emulator using the provided script:
 ```
 ./runemu